google/autocxx/book/src/naming.md

 # Naming

 ## Namespaces

 The C++ namespace structure is reflected in mods within the generated ffi mod.
-However, at present there is an internal limitation that autocxx can't handle multiple symbols with the same identifier, even if they're in different namespaces.
+However, at present there is an internal limitation that autocxx can't handle multiple types with the same identifier, even if they're in different namespaces.
 This will be fixed in future.

 # Nested classes